xpostudio4/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

    Your image must be a .gif, .jpg, or .png file.
 The image must be between 100 bytes and 1 MB in size.
 If you do not add an image, the placeholder image appears as your profile image.

    #.
-Move your cursor over the placeholder image, and then select **Upload
+Move your cursor over the placeholder image, and then select **Upload Image**.
-      Image**.

    #.
-In the dialog box, select the image file that you want, and then select
+In the dialog box, select the image file that you want, and then click
       **Open**.

    To change or remove your profile image, move your cursor over your image,